 Which digital technologies have improved operations at Equinor the most?

 Omnia, our cloud-based data platform – along with data science and augmented and virtual reality – are the three technologies that have helped us the most so far.
-We built Omnia to give our employees access to integrated data across systems and organizational boundaries and to connect the broader ecosystem to the same platform.
+We built Omnia to give our employees access to integrated data across systems and organisational boundaries and to connect the broader ecosystem to the same platform.
 We are already building internal data science capabilities and using AR/VR on the digital twins to increase our workforce efficiency, which is also an important focus area for us.
 Now we are looking into more nascent technologies, such as blockchain and 3D printing.

 What key roles do vendors, partners, and start-ups play in your digital transformation journey?

 Firstly, we see that we must collaborate in new ways with our current suppliers – such as the big oil and gas service providers – by integrating data more seamless between companies.
 For example, by connecting them to Omnia through APIs.
 We also believe that many of the best solutions may not come from Equinor or the big suppliers but from start-ups across the world, including those in Silicon Valley, Boston, Tel Aviv, and Oslo.
 We are working with a range of start-ups to test early-stage technologies.
 We recently partnered with TechStars, a start-up accelerator program, which has selected 10 global start-ups to work with us for three months.
 These start-ups have access to our experts and data so that they can work on and create new solutions.
-The selected companies are representative of some of our focus areas, including solutions within the energy sector, new business models, digitalization, and renewables.
+The selected companies are representative of some of our focus areas, including solutions within the energy sector, new business models, digitalisation, and renewables.
 For example, one of the start-ups, DeepStream in the UK, is a tech-enabled tendering and supplier pre-qualification platform for oil and gas businesses.
 Another start-up, Voyager in the US, is a cloud-based data hub assisting the commodity shipping industry to improve decision making, automate processes, and connect systems.

 Are you benchmarking against or getting inspiration from companies outside the energy industry?

 There is a lot for us to learn from industries such as mining and finance.
 Mining, as an example, face challenges that are very similar to ours.
 Therefore, we are closely mapping them to gather insights from their challenges, successes, and failures.
 Looking at the finance industry, they have done a lot of interesting work on agile delivery methods, which we are now applying in Equinor.
-So, I have spent time interacting with CXOs of many organizations, within and outside the energy industry, to share learning and ideas.
+So, I have spent time interacting with CXOs of many organisations, within and outside the energy industry, to share learning and ideas.

 How are you encouraging your employees to experiment and to accept an iterative process?